timothylimyl/SLAM-Neato/README.md

 The code guide section is divided into 4 main sections namely Data generation, Mapping, Localisation, SLAM.
 Each section will have thoroughly explanation of the code involved and its location.
 Technical details will be shared too.

-All the main scripts to run data generation, localisation, mapping and slam are all main\*.m files while the folders of functions contains the necessary auxiliaries scripts which path are added automatically in the main\*.m scripts.
+All the main scripts to run data generation, localisation, mapping and slam are all `main\*.m `files while the folders of functions contains the necessary auxiliaries scripts which path are added automatically in the `main\*.m` scripts.

 ### Data Generation

+Running `mainDataGeneration.m` will simulate a robot moving around given map.
+The lidar is assume to be in the centre of rotation of the robot, raycasting allows us to compute lidar range measurements.
+It can be seen in the animation below that there are added noise into the lidar rays which is very important to simulate real lidar sensors.
+Lidar measurement noise was added by using a gaussian distribution on rays that hits obstacles,  potential short readings and random ranges was also added.
+Lidar simulation scripts can be found in folder `lidar_functions` which consist of `scanNE.c` for raycasting and `simulateNoisyLidarScan.m` for adding noise.

 ![data](images/data_generated.gif)

+The robot goes around with manual velocity inputs being fed into the kinematic model which can be found in `init_functions/robotDiscKinematics.m`.
+The map was done using the application Paint (free in-built Windows application) and converting into binary values by `mapplot_functions/loadMapFromImage.m`.
+It is important that the image is converted to a binary matrix representation then we can represent value 1 as occupied and 0 as unoccupied.
+The code is set up in a way where we have the flexibility to easily add obstacles, change the structure of the map and everything else will still run the same.

 ### Mapping